 Safety & Comfort Measures During Your Hospital Stay

-Q. How are you keeping patients with COVID or the flu separate from healthy moms in maternity center?
+Q. How are you keeping patients with COVID-19 or the flu separate from healthy moms in the maternity center?

 A. We are very experienced in the proper procedures and have state-of-the-art technologies in specialized rooms to isolate patients who are determined to be contagious.
 We are taking every measure to ensure the safety of our moms and newborns.

-Q. With the new visitor restrictions, can I still have my doula come to the hospital for my childbirth?
+Q. Can I still have my doula come to the hospital for my childbirth?

-A. As of June 29, 2020, certified doulas may attend childbirth with the laboring mother and her support person.
-All doulas must pass a health screening before entering the hospital.
+A. Certified doulas may attend childbirth with the laboring mother and her support person.
+All visitors must pass a health screening before entering the hospital.

 Q. Will there be baby photography provided for my newborn?

-Q. What happened to the snack refrigerators and nourishment stations?
+Q. Are there snack refrigerators and nourishment stations?